 When this stereoview was photographed, exposure times were long and photographers would have had to ask their subjects to stay still for quite a long time; in Brooks’ case not just once either, but twice when using a single lens camera to make stereoviews.
 Perhaps the friends and relatives of the photographer could be persuaded to freeze but not so the tourists in the background.
 In the bright sunlight, as seen in this image, the gentleman in a top hat has moved during the two exposures and appears as a ghostly figure on the right hand side and a woman at the far back on the left has disappeared completely between shots.

 This stereoview, and other Victorian stereo cards of Stonehenge from the Brian May Archive of Stereoscopy, have been digitised and made into a moving video.
 Along with modern-day stereoviews of Stonehenge, taken by Dr. Brian May, Denis Pellerin and Rebecca Sharpe, and set to an instrumental version of Queen’s ‘Who Wants to Live Forever’, performed by Brian May, you can view these images in stereoscopic 3-D in the ‘Your Stonehenge’ exhibition at the Stonehenge visitor centre until the end of September 2021.
-The stereoscopic cabinet has been specially designed and made by Dr. May’s team and contains two of his own-design stereoscopic viewers, or OWLs. **Update 02/10/2021** The digital stereoscopic display has now moved to Salisbury Museum, please see their website for opening times.
+The stereoscopic cabinet has been specially designed and made by Dr. May’s team and contains two of his own-design stereoscopic viewers, or OWLs. **Update 02/10/2021** The digital stereoscopic display has now moved to Salisbury Museum and is available until Oct 2022.

 The stereoscopic cabinet with two digital displays, through which you can see the Brooks’ stereoview, along with more Victorian and modern 3-D photographs of Stonehenge (photo taken just after it had been delivered to Stonehenge Visitor Centre).